 Perimenopause, that indefinite period of time before your menstrual cycle ceases to occur for a full 12 consecutive months, can present some unique physical and emotional challenges.

-One surprise many women face is increasing cramps.
-You may think that the most difficult days of your monthly cycle are behind you and then – surprise – they get even worse!
+One surprise many women face is increasing cramps and stomach pain.
+You may think that the most difficult days of your monthly cycle are behind you and then – surprise – they get even worse.
+Now that you want to find ways to decrease stomach pain like wearing comfortable belts or pants or heating pads.

 What are the Causes of Cramps During Menopause?